 The Self Avatar

-This entity is a fundamental attribute of Everett’s formulation of quantum mechanics.
+The known self is a fundamental attribute of Everett’s formulation of quantum mechanics.
 He categorises two classes of observations, external and internal.
-He defines the observer as a machine, a device that records: “… sensory data and machine configurations” (1957, p.
-457).
+He defines the observer as a machine, a device that records: “… sensory data and machine configurations” (1957, 457).
 In humans, the integrated synthesis of the sensory data forms the world hologram, the three-dimensional real-time representation of the world.
 The integrated synthesis of the machine-configuration data forms the three-dimensional real-time representation of the self at the centre, the self-avatar.

 This three-dimensional virtual-reality construct at the centre of the world hologram is the real-time representation of the whole of the self as known to the self.
 The immediate experiences of the body through proprioception and enteroception form the direct observations of machine configuration.
 The integrated synthesis forms the internal aspect of the avatar, the body schema.
 External observations of the self form the socially-facing physical self-image, the external form of the avatar.
 Thoughts, feelings and emotions are the observations of the overall state of the neural network and the endocrine system that form the psychological self-concept.

 As with the rest of the world hologram, the self-avatar at the centre is precisely projected onto that which it represents, the three-dimensional body of the observer at the centre of the perceived world.
-As Deutsch describes, quoted in The World Hologram, the electrical activity in the brain is experienced as events in the body.
+As Deutsch describes, quoted in The World Hologram, the electrical activity in the brain is not experienced as such, but interpreted as sensations in the body.
 In other words, all the experiences of the body’s sensations are actually the projected experiences of the neural definition of the self-avatar figure.

-The body directly experienced is the self-avatar, a field of information generated by the brain.
-As all else is indeterminate this is the only determinate identity on the inside view, as described in the Self Avatar.
+So the body that is directly experienced is the self-avatar, a field of information generated by the brain.
+As all else is indeterminate this is the only determinate identity on the inside view.
 Naturally, the familiar definition of human identity is nonetheless the correct one on the outside view, the physical entity as a whole.

-The rest of the mind as conventionally defined corresponds to the ‘collective unconscious’ in Gustav Jung’s classification:
+The rest of the mind as conventionally defined corresponds to the ‘collective unconscious’ in Jung’s classification:

 The collective unconscious is a part of the psyche, which can be negatively distinguished from a personal unconscious by the fact that it does not, like the latter, owe its existence to personal experience and consequently is not a personal acquisition. … This collective unconscious does not develop individually but is inherited.
 It consists of pre-existent forms, the archetypes.
 (1969, 43)